nattatorn-dev/moduly/README.md

 # Moduly
-Generating code for the module with just one command (feature folders / ducks).
+Generate sample module with [name] with just one command.

 ```bash
 $ npm install -g moduly